salman-cissp/tf-webapp/README.md

 It creates a table with one database entry using sqlcmd <br> <br>
 ` sqlcmd -S appserver6008089.database.windows.net -U sqladmin -P Azure@123 -d appdb -i init.sql `

+# Issues:
+- Probably because the firewall rules didnt take effect when the command executed.
+Running `tf apply` 2nd time fixed it<br><br>
+  ` Error: local-exec provisioner error
+  │
+  │   with null_resource.database_setup,
+  │   on main.tf line 94, in resource "null_resource" "database_setup":
+  │   94:   provisioner "local-exec" {
+  │
+  │ Error running command 'sqlcmd -S appserver6008089.database.windows.net -U sqladmin -P Azure@123 -d appdb -i init.sql': exit status 1.
+Output: Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server :
+  │ Cannot open server 'appserver6008089' requested by the login.
+Client with IP address '82.12.90.169' is not allowed to access the server.
+To enable access, use the Windows Azure Management Portal or run
+  │ sp_set_firewall_rule on the master database to create a firewall rule for this IP address or address range.
+It may take up to five minutes for this change to take effect.. `